 - They offer no comparison table, no graph and no calculation, but only circular reasoning

-- They focus on (potential) benefits without considering the disadvantages and opportunity costs [There are always some trade-offs.
-There is no cheap risk-free scalable solution to decentralize all the things]
+- They focus on potential benefits without considering the disadvantages and opportunity costs [There are always some trade-offs.
+There is no fast cheap risk-free scalable solution to decentralize all the things]

-- They use unassured terms such as “has the potential to”, “might”, “has the possibility to” etc. [A real research would rather assert “it will do this if that” or “it is this when that condition is met”]
+- They use unassertive terms such as “has the potential to”, “might”, “has the possibility to” etc. They’re not sure…

 - They cite one or several of the following articles/books, that are themselves guilty of the flaws listed above: